EGI-Federation/aod-accounting/README.md

          pkcs12_password='your_secret_password_here')
 </pre>

-## Get the accounting metric of the given user's DN
+## Get the accounting records of a given user's DN

 <pre>
 #Settings